 Conversation and Consent Tools

-Use the results of screening to prompt further discussions about a person’s wishes, values, beliefs, understanding of wellness and any illnesses, and goals for current and future care.
+Use the results of screening and assessment to prompt further discussions about a person’s wishes, values, beliefs, understanding of wellness and any illnesses, and goals for current and future care.
 These conversations are ongoing and should be revisited regularly.

 Step 3: Plan and Manage